percona/pmm/doc/source/faq.rst

 For more information, see :ref:`service-location`.

-For QAN instances (``mysql:queries`` service), the DSN is stored in QAN API on *PMM Server*.
+For QAN instances (``mysql:queries`` service), the DSN is stored in local configuration files under :file:`/usr/local/percona/qan-agent`.

 Also, a sanitized copy of DSN (without the passowrd) is stored in Consul API for information purposes